-> - Improperly Loaded Cargo.
+- Improperly Loaded Cargo.
 Overloaded or improperly secured cargo can fall off a truck, causing another motorist to collide with it.
 Uneven weight distribution when loading cargo can result in a rollover.
-If the cargo is hazardous or mislabeled, that could lead to a dangerous spill or even an explosion.
+If the load is hazardous or mislabeled, that could lead to a dangerous spill or even an explosion.

-> - Lack of Truck Maintenance.
+- Lack of Truck Maintenance.
 If a truck is not regularly inspected and maintained, faulty equipment issues can lead to a crash.
 Examples include brake failure or tire blowouts.

-> Given the physics - a huge, heavy vehicle coupled with highway speeds and impact forces - truck crashes can cause severe, even fatal, injuries.
+Given the physics - a vast, heavy vehicle coupled with highway speeds and impact forces - truck crashes can cause severe, even fatal, injuries.
 Below are some of the most common injuries sustained in such a collision:

-> - Traumatic brain injuries
+- Traumatic brain injuries

 - Neck and back injuries - ranging from strains/sprains to disc protrusions and fractured vertebrae